icetan/nixiform/README.md

 This leaves implementing a bridge between Terraform and managing NixOS configurations.

-This is mostly what TerraNix does.
-It takes the output from Terraform (or any other source really) and installs NixOS on the nodes provisioned if needed and then pushes each corresponding NixOS config defined in a `terranix.nix` file.
+This is mostly what Nixiform does.
+It takes the output from Terraform (or any other source really) and installs NixOS on the nodes provisioned if needed and then pushes each corresponding NixOS config defined in a `nixiform.nix` file.

 ## Examples

 First we need to declare our infrastructure on which we will push our configuration to.

-We do this using Terraform, although TerraNix despite it's name is agnostic to who provisions the infrastructure.
-The only requirement is that TerraNix gets information about how to connect to the nodes it will push to.
+We do this using Terraform, although Nixiform despite it's name is agnostic to who provisions the infrastructure.
+The only requirement is that Nixiform gets information about how to connect to the nodes it will push to.

 **main.tf**